 The concept of Edge Computing promotes distributed system designs with on-device data processing that is highly efficient, scalable, robust, and suitable for low-latency use cases.
 Initially, Machine Learning and Deep Learning were limited to the Cloud, mainly because of the availability and scalability of the high computational resources required to process ML tasks.

 By exploiting the novel paradigm of edge intelligence, emerging computationally intensive and resource-demanding AIoT applications can be efficiently supported at the network edge.
-Therefore, Edge Computing is essential to achieve the fast-processing capacity and low latency required in intelligent IoT applications.
+Therefore, Edge Computing is essential to achieve the fast processing capacity and low latency required in intelligent IoT applications.

 On-device Machine Learning With AIoT Devices

 The recent advances in hardware and machine learning have accelerated the deployment of billions of interconnected, intelligent, and adaptive devices in critical infrastructures like health, environmental control, logistics, transportation, and agriculture.
-Moving the AI processing from the Cloud to distributed, connected edge devices provide a solution to overcome the bottlenecks, latency, and privacy issues of cloud-based AI applications.
+Moving the AI processing from the Cloud to distributed, connected edge devices provides a solution to overcome the bottlenecks, latency, and privacy issues of cloud-based AI applications.

 Compared to traditionally low-powered IoT devices, AIoT demands edge devices with sufficient computing resources to perform on-device machine learning tasks.
 However, the resource capacity and power budget of edge devices are naturally limited.
 As a result, AIoT applications are based on an optimization challenge to balance

-• (1) hardware cost and performance with
+- (1) hardware cost and performance with

-• (2) an optimized AI model and application design.
+- (2) an optimized AI model and application design.

 This is the reason why recent trends focus on AI model optimization to minimize the model size and find ways to increase the model efficacy.
 AI model compression is used to implement low-latency and energy-efficient model inference at the edge.
 The much smaller and more efficient “lightweight” ML models can run on low-power devices like mobile phones, SoC, or embedded computers.
 Popular examples are on-device ML model versions TensorFlow Lite or Lightweight OpenPose.